yuqian5/SQLitePlus/README.md

 * Please keep in mind that this project aims to create a simple and intuitive interface for the SQLite3 C library, so please refrain from adding anything to the dependency tree.

 ### Feature Request
-Submite a feature request under the issues tab.
+Submit a feature request under the issues tab.

 ### Demo
 ```bash